sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-08-02-rust-mio-tcp-server.markdown

 ### Reading data from client

 When readable event occurs for given token, this means data is ready to be read from respective socket.
-I will use just array of bytes as a buffer for reading the data from the socket.
+I will use just array of bytes as a buffer for reading the data.

 Read is performed in the loop until known `WouldBlock` error is returned.
 Each call to read returns (if successful) actual number of bytes read, and when there